By Tara Blair Ball

 My sex drive also went into over drive.
 Sensual touch lit up all of the nerve endings along my skin like my body was a great pool of water.

-A common myth is that women’s libidos drop when they get pregnant.
-That might be true in the first trimester if she is nauseous and fatigued, and again near the end of her pregnancy if she’s too physically uncomfortable or isn’t feeling too sexy, but some women, like myself, experience the exact opposite.
+A common myth is that libidos drop when you get pregnant.
+That might be true in the first trimester if you is nauseous and fatigued, and again near the end of the pregnancy if you're too physically uncomfortable or isn’t feeling too sexy, but some women, like myself, experience the exact opposite.

 If you’re hesitant about getting in the sheets with your partner, you should know that sex during pregnancy can utterly rock your world.
 Women gain about three pounds of blood during pregnancy, and most of that is below the waist.
 That extra blood can help you orgasm more powerfully or more easily.